SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of New England College of Pharmacy discussed a range of topics including personal interests, contributions to the school, experiences with pharmacists, and the applicant's familiarity with the pharmacy field.
-The variety of questions suggests a holistic approach to evaluating candidates, with a focus on personal attributes and experiences relevant to pharmacy practice.
+Students said most interesting question asked at University of New England College of Pharmacy discussed a variety of topics including hobbies, personal interests, contributions to the school, experiences with pharmacists, and reasons for applying to the school.
+Some responses hinted at a possible MMI format with personal and reflective questions, which may have been subject to a nondisclosure agreement.

 What was the most difficult question?

-Students said most difficult question asked at University of New England College of Pharmacy discussed various topics, including challenges faced, handling emotions, reasons for choosing the school, self-reflection on grades, strengths and weaknesses beyond transcripts, and the impact of grades on capabilities.
-The interview format may have been an MMI, as some responses indicated a non-disclosure agreement or a structured approach rather than a rapid fire session.
+Students said most difficult question asked at University of New England College of Pharmacy discussed various topics such as recent challenges faced, handling of challenges, reasons for choosing the school, reflection of capabilities in grades, strengths and weaknesses not reflected in transcripts, and the impact of grades on assessing capabilities.
+These responses suggest a mix of situational, personal, and academic questions were posed during the interviews.

 How long was the interview?